numerical-mooc/numerical-mooc/README.md

 - [Bernard Knaepen](http://depphys.ulb.ac.be/bknaepen/), Université Libre de Bruxelles, Belgium

-[**"Practical Numerical Methods with Python"**](https://openedx.seas.gwu.edu/courses/course-v1:MAE+MAE6286+2017/about) is an open, online course hosted on an independent installation of the [Open edX](http://code.edx.org) software platform for MOOCs.
+**"Practical Numerical Methods with Python"** was an open, online course hosted on an independent installation of the [Open edX](http://code.edx.org) software platform for MOOCs.
 The MOOC (massive open online course) was run in 2014 for the first time by Prof. Barba at the George Washington University.
 At the same time, two other participating instructors ran a local course, for credit at their institution.

-### The MOOC
+After being live for 10 years, we have made the decision to take down the self-hosted Open edX platform (which was incurring running AWS costs).

-You can register for the MOOC at any time in the [GW Online Open edX](http://openedx.seas.gwu.edu/) platform to experience the complete course (including quizzes, examples and discussion board).
+### Open Education

 All content is open —really open, i.e., you can use, share, mod, remix— and most is available outside the course platform also (on GitHub and YouTube).